-Any lemon lovers out there?
+Are there any lemon lovers out there?
 If so, these lemon poppy seed zucchini muffins will blow your mind.
 Light and fluffy lemon muffins that are paired with grated zucchini.
 The perfect summer muffin.
+These delicious lemon zucchini muffins are great for using up all that excess garden zucchini this summer.

 If you love zucchini like me, make sure to try out my other zucchini recipes.
 Easy chocolate zucchini cake, ground beef and zucchini skillet, or crunchy zucchini chips.